 It occurred on the Friday night of that year’s Victoria Day weekend, which added to the celebratory expectations.
 We once again sat up in the bleachers though this time much further back than we had at the Arena for the Roxy Music gig.
 There were no Jumbotrons in those days at these venues, kiddywinks.
 You simply saw the performer as the gesticulating speck they were and lumped it.

 Seger was huge by that point and still on the upswing of his fame.
-This was a hotly anticipated show in the city and was part of a North American tour promoting the just released Stranger In Town.
+Hailing from Detroit, only two hours away, Seger had long had a strong following here in London, so this was a hotly anticipated show in the city and was part of a North American tour promoting the just-released Stranger In Town.
 It features the hit du jour (“Still the Same”) as well as that enduring warhorse wedding staple and grumpy pean to clinging desperately to the past for all the wrong reasons, “Old Time Rock & Roll.”
 In short order, I grew to loathe that song.
 And still do.

 I bought the album but didn’t play it much.
 I found that, as with many of the old school records coming out (the Stones’ Some Girls being a big exception), it just wasn’t doing it for me in the face of all this mind-blowing new, New, NEW time rock & roll that was consuming me and vice versa.
 But I hadn’t fully figured this all that out yet, and so happily on to see Mr. Seger I went.